patricklam/plam.new-webpage/content/post/20250910-more-flight-shenanigans.md

 The problem with making a booking at 11pm is that you can't really book on airbnb: hosts are asleep.
 And by that time most hotels were full (or expensive).
-Still, MP found a room at the Best Western Ellerslie.
+Still, MP found a room at the Best Western Ellerslie [edit: subsequently reimbursed by Air NZ under the disrupted flight policy; we were sure to point out that it was a mechanical].
 Back to Ellerslie by Uber again.

 ## AKL-GIS-WLG (Sep 1)